decredcommunity/guidelines/proposals.md

   - avoid the mistake of _assuming_ that person X will do task Y, only discover that it didn't happen when it's too late
   - obtain the commitment to deliver from each person you list in the proposal
   - ideally, each member would come to comment in the proposal to express their commitment
-- [ ] plan for coordination overhead
-  - whether you're going to bill for it or not, include the time/effort for communication/coordination/management/reporting in your estimates
-  - esp. if >1 people are executing your proposal
-  - as a proposal owner, you will likely spend quite some time writing up the proposal, answering questions, and coordinating other people.
-If you wish to be compensated for this work, include it in the budget and mention it in the proposal.
-  - as a real life example, it took me more than 10 hours to prepare the [moderation](https://proposals.decred.org/proposals/32cba00) proposal and reply to comments
 - [ ] include a continuity plan
   - have a "Plan B" to avoid situations like [this](https://proposals.decred.org/proposals/c830ea5/comments/56) or [this](https://proposals.decred.org/proposals/063e382), when proposal owners stopped delivering without proper continuity arrangements
   - see [this](https://proposals.decred.org/proposals/2170df6) or [this](https://proposals.decred.org/proposals/32cba00) example